aspnet/MicrosoftConfigurationBuilders/README.md

 #### mode
 The basic concept of these config builders is to draw on an external source of key/value information to populate parts of the config system that are key/value in nature.
-Specifically, the `appSettings` and `connectionStrings` sections receive special treatment from these key/value config builders.
+By default, the `appSettings` and `connectionStrings` sections receive special treatment from these key/value config builders.
 These builders can be set to run in three different modes:
   * `Strict` - This is the default.
 In this mode, the config builder will only operate on well-known key/value-centric configuration sections.
 It will enumerate each key in the section, and if a matching key is found in the external source, it will replace the value in the resulting config section with the value from the